wirepas/gateway/README.md

     <policy user="wirepas">
 ```

-*It is recommended to restart your gateway once this file is copied*
+*It is recommended to restart your gateway once this file is copied.*

 ### Transport service